PatrickJTaylor/pengWann/paper/paper.md

   - Löwdin-style populations and charges
   - Measures of bond strength and bond order

+A full API reference is available as part of the official `pengwann` documentation at [pengwann.readthedocs.io](https://pengwann.readthedocs.io), which also includes further details with regards to the mathematical formalism of Wannier-derived bonding descriptors and a series of tutorial-style examples.

 # Related software

 The LOBSTER code [@lobster_2016;@lobster_2020] implements much of the same functionality as `pengwann` using basis sets of pre-defined atomic and pseudo-atomic orbitals.
 LOBSTER offers additional features not directly supported by `pengwann`, such as generating fatband plots and obtaining localised molecular orbitals via transformation of the projected atomic orbital basis [@lobster_fragment].
 We anticipate that most potential users of `pengwann` will already be familiar with LOBSTER, warranting a brief discussion of the relative advantages and disadvantages of each code.